 Horsetail is the last remaining member of a class of plants that used to dominate the terrain for over 100 million years.
-The strange vasular plants reproduce via spores, and have been incredibly successful despite the vast majority of the related species having gone extinct.
+These unusual vascular plants reproduce via spores and have been incredibly successful despite the vast majority of the related species having gone extinct.

 - Urinary Antiseptic